 Clarify and connect with your values

-A fundamental cornerstone in ACT is to get in touch with your core values (not those determined for you by your family, friends, society, etc) and then utilize these values to guide your actions and to create specific goals.
+Acceptance and Commitment Therapy aims to get in touch with your core values (not those determined for you by your family, friends, society, etc) and then utilize these values to guide your actions and to create specific goals.
 This is typically what we are aiming for when we form new year’s resolutions.
 For instance, if I resolve to eat less chocolate, a useful place to start is to examine my values.
 Do I feel like I “should” eat less chocolate because I feel pressured by our health-conscious culture or am I doing it because my friends are too?

 Or do I want to eat less chocolate because I value my physical health and I feel it will assist me in leading a healthier lifestyle?
 Or perhaps I value my role as a model to my family and friends and want to eat healthier for this reason.
 Once I determine my values and make sure that my resolution is driven by my intrinsic motivation, then I can create a solid plan of action to move forward with.

 After (and only after!) you clarify your values, do you begin setting your goals.
 Goals are attainable; they are the concrete steps that bring you closer to your identified values.
 If you have the value of engaging in a healthier lifestyle, what are the process goals you can attain along the way?
 Goals can include exercising, learning a new sport, cooking a healthy dinner, etc.

 When mapping out your goals use the ACT SMART goal formula as your guide:

 Specific – Try to refrain from using vague statements such as “I’ll eat less chocolate”.
 Instead, be specific: I’ll refrain from eating chocolate during the week, only indulging in a bar or two over the weekend.

 Motivated by values – Double-check this goal is aligned with your core values.

 Adaptive – Write here how you feel this goal will improve or enhance your life e.g: help maintain a healthier weight, lower cholesterol, more energy throughout the day.